imrehorvath/avrdis/README.md

 Those parts which are potentionally data, are emitted as `.dw 0xnnnn`.
 To enable the disassembly of such parts in case you sure that those are code and not data, you can use the `-e nnnn:nnnn` option to specify a range.
 Multiple `-e` options are allowed to specify disjunct ranges.

 To completly disassemble the above example we can use.
+Please note that the last words emmited with `.dw` are the data bytes from 0 to 9 and are not instructions to be executed.
 ```
-% avrdis -e 0:14 foo.hex
+% avrdis -e 0:10 foo.hex
+0x0020:0x0024
     .org 0x0000
     rjmp L0
     .org 0x0002